ericholscher/ericholscher.com/site/blog/2018/mar/9/one-percent-for-open-source.rst

 This is a win/win/win:

 * **Companies** invest in the tools that they use to *ensure continued development and support*.
 The companies can also use their support of open source to make hiring good developers easier.
 * **Open source projects** are able to *fund project management and maintenance* that is required to make them sustainable for the long term.
-This continues the *force multiplier* that open source has given to the software industry as a whole.
+The project then continues to be a *force multiplier* for the entire software industry.
 * **Venture Capitalists (VC's)** invest in the open source ecosystem that makes companies *much cheaper to build*.
 It's also *really good marketing* for the VC firms, to show they are investing in the common tools we all rely on.

 Why is this a good solution?